 If you have sensitive skin, start with the gentler forms of vitamin C, introducing it gradually to see how your skin reacts, so you can enjoy the benefits of this powerful antioxidant while minimizing the risks.

 From boosting collagen production to fading hyperpigmentation, it’s easy to see why vitamin C is such a popular skincare ingredient.
 For those of us with acne-prone skin, selecting the appropriate form of vitamin C for our skin and being mindful of its strength and formulation can prevent potential irritation and breakouts.
+Whether you opt for the more powerful ascorbic acid or one of the gentler derivatives, vitamin C can provide noticeable benefits, from brightening to protecting against environmental damage.

 Total